-UHM is pleased that its efforts in making its Jobs+ policy a reality are coming to fruition.
+Union Haddiema Magħqudin (UHM) is pleased that its efforts in making its Jobs+ policy a reality are coming to fruition.
 The historic agreement reached on the 22nd January 2013, between all social partners and political parties was the first step in the right direction.
-As stipulated in the declaration, following the general elections, the new government had to set up a committee to take the necessary initiatives for setting up a holistic plan of active labour market policies for Malta.
-The Jobs+ committee was set up on the 2nd May 2013.
+As stipulated in the declaration, following the elections, the new government had to set up a committee which would be responsible from taking the necessary initiatives to set up a holistic plan of active labour market policies for Malta.
+The Jobs+ committee was set on the 2nd May 2013.
 In addition, as announced in the pre-budget meetings, UHM is satisfied that government will introduce free child care as from next year.
 This was another proposal put forward by UHM before the general elections.

 The proposals put forward in this document are a continuation of the union's policy in addressing labour market needs while ensuring social justice across the board.
-The proposals mentioned herein refer to:

-- i) making work pay
+The proposals mentioned herein refer to i) making work pay, ii) tapering, iii) pensions, iv) co-operatives, v) environment and vi) civil society fund.

-- ii) tapering

-- iii) pensions

-- iv) co-operatives

-- v) environment

-- vi) civil society fund